AdaCore/training_material/courses/fundamentals_of_ada/060a_discriminated_record_types.rst

    * Choice is determined by discriminant value
    * Record can only contain one variant part

-      - Variant part must be last part of record definition
+      - Variant must be last part of record definition

 ==========================
 Variant Record Semantics